uno-jerome/manga-reader-DSA-2nd/PPT_DOCUMENTATION.md

   filtered := chapters where p1 && p2
   sort filtered with comparator per mode
 ```

+- Step-by-step:
+  1. Normalize search text (lowercase).
+  2. Build a text filter rule (match in title or number).
+  3. Build a volume filter rule based on dropdown selection.
+  4. Combine filter rules (AND) and assign to FilteredList.
+  5. Apply a sorting rule based on the selected option.

 2) Two-Level Image Cache Lookup
 - Idea: Check memory → disk → network, promoting on hit and persisting on download.